How RCS is changing how the hotel industry interacts with guests

 And so we’ve reached the end of the road (thanks Boyz II Men) — the last in our 4-part series with Genesys around RCS.
-We’ve talked about what RCS is, why it’s one of the technologies your business needs to be using, and how you can get your customers’ attention with it.
-Now it’s time to show it in use.
+We’ve talked about what Rich Communications Services (RCS) is, why it’s one of the technologies your business needs to be using, and how you can get your customers’ attention with it.

 An app-like experience, right in your text messages

-We’ve talked about what sets Rich Communication Services (RCS) apart from regular SMS or MMS.
 On top of being able to add branding elements, custom responses, and rich media cards, the ability to embed information like phone numbers, location data, and maps creates an app-like experience in your customers’ native texting application.

 So what does RCS actually look like?